KoenduBuf/bc-java/README.md

 # The Bouncy Castle Crypto Package For Java, but less

-Forked from the most incomprehensible repo I've seen so far, I present that same repo if you removed 90% of it!
+Forked from the giant bouncy castle repo, I present that same repo if you removed 90% of it!

 # What's gone